Ox’s Eye Seed

 There are several pieces and they all vary in color, size and texture because they are natural and unique in essence

-If you have any questions about this product on the Templo de Buda website, you can contact us by WhatsApp, email or Facebook
+If you have any questions about this product on Templo de Buda, you can contact us by Whatsapp, email, Instagram or Facebook.

 Additional information